Orange Marmalade Recipe

 I don’t include spices in marmalade for my family, but flavors like cinnamon or cloves would make a fantastic addition.
 Go easy on the cloves.
 I’ve found they get strong!

-As the mixture thickens and gels, you will need to stir more often to keep it from scorching.
+As the mixture thickens and gels, stir more often to keep it from scorching.
 Towards the end of the cook time, stir constantly!
-Don’t go through all this work just to scorch your marmalade.
+Don’t go through all this work just to scorch it!
 (Yes, I’ve done it before.)

 How do you use marmalade?